tchbnl/telcheck/README.md

 Gmail and Fastmail _should_ work, but I've never run them against a known-blocked server.

+The additional IP detection uses the cPanel API, so will only work on cPanel servers.
+You can still use the `-b` option manually to specify an IP to check with.
+As long as the IP is on the server, it should work.
+The script does a test telnet connection against 127.0.0.1 to make sure the IP can bind.

 ## minicheck
 minicheck is telcheck without the need to download and execute the script.
 It's just the Bash code reworked to wrap it in `telcheck()` between brackets and stripped of all comments and spacing to make it as compact as possible.
 Useful to use once on a server and never again.